williamcaban/deploy-quay/README.md

 ## Prerequisites

 The documented steps assumes:
+- New RHEL VM with:
-- New RHEL 8.1 server with a valid subscription
+  - RHEL 8.1 with a valid subscription
+  - 2 vCPU
+  - 4 GB+ of RAM
+  - 50 GB+ Disk

 - Enable repo for Ansible Core
   ```
   sudo subscription-manager repos --enable ansible-2.9-for-rhel-8-x86_64-rpms